bytecodealliance/wasm-micro-runtime/test-tools/wamr-ide/VSCode-Extension/resource/debug/README.md

      /llvm/build-lldb/lib/liblldb.so.13 # move this file to resource/debug/lib/
     ```

+Note: For macOS, the library is named like `liblldb.13.0.1.dylib`.

 ### Then you can start the extension and run the execute source debugging by clicking the `debug` button in the extension panel.